bvibber/ogv.js/README.md

 (Note that Windows and Mac OS X can support Ogg and WebM by installing codecs or alternate browsers with built-in support, but this is not possible on iOS, Windows RT, or Windows 10 Mobile.)

-Testing browsers (these support .ogv natively):
+Testing browsers (these support .ogv and .webm natively):
-* Firefox 40
+* Firefox 46
-* Chrome 44
+* Chrome 50

 ## Package installation

-Pre-built releases of ogv.js are available as [.zip downloads from the GitHub releases page](https://github.com/brion/ogv.js/releases) and (soon) through the npm package manager.
+Pre-built releases of ogv.js are available as [.zip downloads from the GitHub releases page](https://github.com/brion/ogv.js/releases) and through the npm package manager.

-You can load the ogv.js main entry point directly in a script tag, or bundle it through whatever build process you like.
+You can load the `ogv.js` main entry point directly in a script tag, or bundle it through whatever build process you like.
 The other .js files and the .swf file (for audio in IE) must be made available for runtime loading, together in the same directory.

 ogv.js will try to auto-detect the path to its resources based on the script element that loads ogv.js or ogv-support.js.
 If you load ogv.js through another bundler (such as browserify or MediaWiki's ResourceLoader) you may need to override this manually before instantiating players: